 Ali Smith, The Guardian

-Strip the Willow (Polygon, SAC Fiction of the Year, 2010) is as darkly dystopian and uncannily prophetic as its predecessor was tenderly, lyrically nostalgic.
+Strip the Willow (Polygon, Scottish Arts Council Fiction of the Year, 2010) is as darkly dystopian and uncannily prophetic as its predecessor was tenderly, lyrically nostalgic.
 We’re once again in the city of Aberdeen, but in a future where ‘Uberdeen’ is being nothing less than shafted by the global corporation ‘LeopCorp’, which has taken over the bankrupt city council...

 Gavin Wallace, Literature Director, Scottish Arts Council